willemt/raft/HOWTO.rst

     raft_periodic(raft, 1000);

-*Example of ticketd using a libuv timer*
+*Example of ticketd using a libuv timer:*

 .. code-block:: c